Here are answers to the most common questions we receive, plus links to additional information you may find helpful on this site.

 Q: I understand I can submit an application for up to three BCG offices at once.
 How does this process work?

-A: BCG has over 80 offices worldwide, and most recruit regularly from our top MBA schools.
+A: BCG has over 80 offices worldwide, and most recruit regularly from top MBA programs.
 When you submit your application through our dedicated INSEAD online link, it is pooled directly to screening teams in the offices where you would like to work.
-These teams will then review your application and advise the central recruiting team whether or not you are to be invited to a first-round interview.
+These teams will then review your application and advise the central recruiting team whether to invite you to a first-round interview.

 Q: Do I need to speak the local languages of the offices I am applying to?